speedyleion/gh-difftool/README.md

   -V, --version               Print version information
 ```

-When no args the tool will try to diff the current branch's PR.
+With no args, the tool will try to diff the current branch's PR.

 When provided a PR number will diff that PR.
 When provided a repo (requires a
 pr), will diff that repo's PR.